 Alice Hauser, an upcoming junior at Kennebunk High School, currently studies piano with Naydene Bowder, and was the Division I winner of the 2016 Ocy L. Downs Piano Competition.
 She was also awarded the 2017 David A. Dionne Music Scholarship.
 This summer, she will be studying piano at the Musicalta Rouffach Academy in Alsace, France.
 Alice was selected as the Kennebunk High School representative to attend the Hugh O’Brian Youth Leadership Conference.
 She also attended the 2016 Harvard Forum for Leadership Institute.
 She is a member of the Tri-M Music Honor Society, participates in Kennebunk High School Model UN and Mock Trial, and has performed in Maine’s All-State Choir and District I Honors Festival for the past two years.

 Caleb Hickman studied at the Frank Sinatra school of the arts in New York City.
 He moved to Maine a year ago and finished an accelerated high school program in December.
 In addition to the Portland Conservatory of Music, he is taking a class at the Maine College of Art.
 This past year, Caleb formed his own band and is currently working on a CD at Acadia Recording Company.
 Caleb has been studying guitar and writing his own music for 9 years.
+He was recently accepted into the Berklee School of Music, and will enroll in the summer of 2018.

 Leah Israel, a senior at the Waynflete School, has been a member of the Karger Program for 5 years.
 She has attended the Brevard Music Center for 3 years and the Washington National Opera Summer Institute last summer.
 Leah studies voice with Karen Holvik at the New England Conservatory of Music in Boston and is a previous NATS winner.